AWS Partner Network (APN) Blog

-How HCL Centralized a Customer’s Log Management Solution Within a Hybrid Environment
+How HCLTech Centralized a Customer’s Log Management Solution Within a Hybrid Environment

-By Fang Wang, AWS Cloud Architect – HCL
+By Fang Wang, AWS Cloud Architect – HCLTech

 By Bobby Hallahan, Sr. Specialist Solutions Architect – AWS